execas/execas.github.io/_posts/2020-01-12-advanced-rop2.md

 1 pattern found.
 ```

-Then use a custom function, which can copy any number of bytes from one memory location to another:
+- Then use a custom function, which can copy any number of bytes from one memory location to another.

 ```
 def bncpy(dest, src, n):